sseemayer/ffindex-python/README.md

 	$ pip install ffindex

+Alternatively, you can clone this repository somewhere and create a symbolic link to the `ffindex` subfolder inside of your project.

 ## Demo

 From a clone of the git repo, you can generate 10 random files and compare their `sha1sum` outputs with the SHA1 checksums calculated by the Python script: